Secretary of Navy says Trump’s tweet is not a formal order

 “The president the United States is the commander in chief.
 He’s involved in every aspect of government and he can make decisions and give orders as appropriate,” he said.

-Gallagher’s lawyers have accused the Navy of trying to remove the SEAL designation in retaliation for Trump’s decision last week to restore Gallagher’s ran
+Gallagher’s lawyers have accused the Navy of trying to remove the SEAL designation in retaliation for Trump’s decision last week to restore Gallagher’s rank.

 Gallagher filed a complaint with the inspector general accusing a rear admiral of insubordination for defying Trump’s actions.
 Rear Adm.
 Collin Green is the Naval Special Warfare commander.